MongoDB

 Deleted data

 We don't remove deleted rows from the destination.
-Instead, we mark rows as deleted by setting the value of their Fivetran-created system column _fivetran_deleted
+Instead, we mark the deleted rows by setting the value of the _fivetran_deleted

 .